 - Family physician or childhood records

-- If none of the above options have your records, request an immunity profile (blood test) that confirms your immunity to measles, mumps and rubella.
+- If none of the above options have your records, request an immunity profile (Titers blood test) that confirms your immunity to measles, mumps and rubella.
 The lab report(s) must be attached.
-Also, ensure you have a Tetanus/Diphtheria (Td) or Tetanus/Diphtheria/Pertussis (Tdap) booster within the last 10 years.
+Also, ensure you have a Tetanus/Diphtheria/Acellular/Pertussis (Tdap) booster within the last 10 years.
 If you are unable to obtain proof of immunization, you will need to be revaccinated.

-International students, born outside of the United States, must provide proof of three DTs and two MMRs by submitting documents from their home country.
+International students, born outside of the United States, must provide proof of additional vaccinations which includes proof of three DTs by submitting documents from their home country.
 International students must have had a Tuberculosis (TB) skin test in the U.S. within the last 12 months.
 If records are not in English, they must be accompanied by a certified translation.

 Immunization Record Compliance Deadline:

 Wednesday, September 14, 2016